-TM-score is a metric for measuring the structural similarity of two protein models.
+TM-score is a metric for measuring the similarity of two protein structures.

-It is designed to solve two major problems in the traditional metrics such as
+It is designed to solve two major problems in traditional metrics such as

 root-mean-square deviation (RMSD): (1) TM-score measures the global fold similarity and

 is less sensitive to the local structural variations;

 (2) magnitude of TM-score for random structure pairs is length-independent.